 - Process — Name of the process communicating.

 - Domain — Servers are grouped by their domain.
-In many cases, the domain is all the information you need and you can keep the details closed.
+In most cases, this information is sufficient and you can leave the details hidden.

 - Server — Name used to connect to the server.

 - Traffic meters — Display the current data rate for received and transmitted data.

 - Rule management — This double-button shows which rules are currently effective and can be used to create or delete rules with a single click.